PeakIndicators/Getting-Started-On-Azure-ML/Azure-ML-Experiments.md

 **More Information:** For more information about logging metrics during experiment runs, see [Monitor Azure ML experiment runs and metrics](https://aka.ms/AA70zf6) in the Azure Machine Learning documentation.

-As an exaple the following code records the number of observations (records) in a CSV file:
+As an example, the following code records the number of observations (records) in a CSV file:

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/2.PNG)